levigutt/mouse-chording/readme.md

 current versions slows down the mouse, like using low dpi, but is otherwise quite usable.

+we can probably avoid needing to replay mouse movements by changing from using `evtest` to simply using `XSelectInput` and `XGrabButton` as explained here: https://stackoverflow.com/a/10247776/1678383

 ## todo

 - [x] fix bug where left mouse button is not released after chord